mikesamuel/attack-review-testbed/README.md

 <a name="classes-of-attack"></a>

 * [XSS][]: Arbitrary code execution client-side.
-  The target application disables [X-XSS-Protection][] since that has a poor history of preventing determined attack.
-While finding X-XSS-Protection bypasses is fun, we'd rather attackers focus on the target app.
 * Server-side [arbitrary code execution][ACE]
 * [CSRF][]: Sending state-changing requests that carry user credentials without user interaction or expressed user intent.